 In the following we mean by conceptual model or ontology a description of categorical knowledge about "possible states of affairs" rather than about one state of affairs [12], and regard both as a special kind of knowledge base [24].
 We prefer the term "conceptual model" when talking about actual instantiation and constructs dictated more by the representation formalism than the intended meaning.
+In conceptual models, new categorical knowledge can be integrated, causing more or less interference with existing data (see e.g. [10]).
 Categorical knowledge may come from the analysis of data structures, hidden constants or terminology used in the data.
-We have the vision of a global semantic network model, a fusion of relevant knowledge from all museum sources, abstracted from their context of creation and units of documentation under a common conceptual model.
+We have the vision of a global semantic network model, a fusion of relevant knowledge from all museum sources, abstract from their context of creation and units of documentation under a common conceptual model.
 The network should, however, not replace the qualities of good scholarly text.
 Rather it should maintain links to related primary textual sources to enable their discovery under relevant criteria.